 Economics Nobel Prize winner Daniel Kahneman’s 2021 book, Noise: A Flaw in Human Judgment, co-written with Olivier Sibony and Cass Sunstein, is about the typically large, and usually undesirable, variability – “noise” – in people’s judgments when evaluating the same information, i.e. that would otherwise be expected to result in the same, or very similar, judgments.

-Common examples of noisy judgments include variability in doctors’ diagnoses of identical patients with the same condition, differences in sentences handed down by judges to people who have committed the same crime, and divergences in professors’ grades awarded for the same students’ work.
+Examples of noisy expert judgments include variability in doctors’ diagnoses of identical patients with the same condition, differences in sentences handed down by judges to people who have committed the same crime, and divergences in professors’ grades for the same students’ work.

-Noisy judgments are also present in hiring decisions, social services decision-making such as child custody interventions, the awarding of university scholarships and research grants, performance appraisals, strategic decision-making, government policy-making, investing, project management, procurement, competition judging, economic forecasting, and so on.
+Other examples of noisy decision-making include human resources applications such as evaluating and ranking job candidates and performance appraisals, social services decisions such as child custody interventions, the awarding of university scholarships and research grants, strategic decision-making, government policy-making, investing, project management, procurement, competition judging, economic forecasting, and so on.

 Potentially dangerous and best avoided

-Arriving at consistent decisions is especially desirable for decision-making applications that are repeated, such as diagnosing patients, sentencing criminals, assessing students’ work, etc. Doing otherwise – in effect, decision-making that is arbitrary or capricious – is both inefficient (wasteful of resources) and unfair.
+Accurate, consistent decision-making is especially desirable for applications that are repeated, such as diagnosing patients, sentencing criminals, assessing students’ work, etc. Doing otherwise – in effect, decision-making that is arbitrary or capricious – is both inefficient (wasteful of resources) and unfair.
 Decisions should not depend on the ‘good’ or ‘bad’ luck associated with who makes the decision: in effect, turning decision-making into a lottery.

 ‘Noise auditing’

-Kahneman and his co-authors recommend that decision-makers and organizations conduct ‘noise audits’ to make them aware of the extent of the problem and to acknowledge it (and so they can do something about the problem).
+Kahneman and his co-authors recommend that decision-makers and organizations conduct ‘noise audits’ to raise awareness of the problem and acknowledge it (so that something can be done about the problem).

 A noise audit involves case scenarios containing the same information being presented to decision-makers who are asked to make their judgments individually, e.g. diagnosing patients or sentencing defendants.
 And then these judgments are compared, in the process gauging their variability.